 Activities in Wroxham

-The Norfolk broads is full of activities for any age and interest and Wroxham has lots of activities for a great day out.
-There are many boat yards where day boats or canoes can be hired, along with river trips if you do not want the hassle of driving.
+The Norfolk Broads is full of activities for any age and interest and Wroxham has lots of activities for a great day out.
+There are many boatyards such as Broads Tours where day boats or canoes can be hired, along with river trips if you do not want the hassle of driving.

 The broads is a wonderful habitat that is home to all kinds of water birds, mammals, insects and plants, take a stroll with some bird food and see what you can find.